nobodyisnobody/write-ups/DefCamp.CTF.2022/pwn/blindsight/README.md

 The second part set registers for the calling and call a function:    mov rdx, r15   /  mov rsi, r14 / mov edi, r13d / call qword[r12+rbx*8] , etc....

-The second part with the 6 times pop and ret, is easy to find once you know an address that return some sort of message, text..
+The second part with the "6 times pop" and ret, is easy to find once you know an address that return some sort of message, text..
 (0x4007bb in our case..)

 knowing that theses gadgets are at the end of the binary, we will start scanning from addresses a little after the one we found,